TeddyRandby/clide/README.md

 printf "Alice:A friend\nBob:Another friend"
 ```
 Each line that this script outputs will be an option in the list - everything before the `:` is the name, and everything after is the description.
 Now, run Clide.
-Select `say_hola` and pick a frienda!
+Select `say_hola` and pick a friend!
 ### Shortcuts
 For the following shortcuts, we've extended our example file structure:
 ```